Healthy Homes Assessment Boulcott

 What We Do

-As building inspectors we take on all aspects involved in professional home examinations.
-We are there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we take on all aspects associated with specialist home inspects.
+We’re here to ensure you make the best decision when buying your next home.

-We offer a wide range of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling along with other solutions.
+We are specialised in a range of services to make sure you are fully updated on the condition of any property you could be considering buying or selling as well as additional services.

-We don’t just work with you but we also have big clients like bank branches, local councils and insurance firms.
-They seem to like our reassurance provided, by the data contained in our building inspection reports.
+We not only cooperate with you, we also have big clients like the local authorities, banks, and insurance firms.
+Evidently they like their reassurance provided, due to the details in our building inspection reports.

-Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the reports, you can actually see any issues that may be identified.
-With our detailed report, it’s not surprising that we receive so many referrals from clients our service to family and acquaintances.
+Our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your report, you are able to actually see any issues that may be identified.
+Thanks to our detailed report, it is easy to understand why we have so many clients who recommend our service to family members and acquaintances.

 Get Peace of Mind - Get in Touch